Last Updated on February 25, 2021 by Jim Ferri

 Walk along the Esplanade and you’ll pass some very well-know shops including Louis Vuitton and Marimekko.
 The latter produces the brightly colored fabrics popularized by Jackie Kennedy back in the ’60s, which are still popular today.
 Marimekko, by the way, has its annual sales in June/July and January.

-Further up at the top of the Esplanade is upscale Stockman’s department store.
+Further up at the top of the Esplanade is upscale Stockmann’s department store.
 In addition to a large variety of upscale goods, here you’ll also find a sushi bar, a deli, and a take-out section with pre-made meals.
 There’s a large supermarket on its lower level.

 Head also to Fredrikinkatu, the street that is anchored by Temppeliaukio Church at its north end.
 It’s lined with 18th– and 19th-century buildings, which are now home to many upscale small shops.
-In the area around the Design Museum, look for art and fashion merging in many little boutiques.

 If you’re in search of something a bit more of a bargain, there’s a small flea market outside Kauppahalli Market, which is not a tourist market but a commercial food hall.
 Take tram #6 from Central Station.